Latest comments

 The Gilfillan farm at Matarawa

-Matarawa, the Gilfillan family farm, c.
-1845.
-John Alexander Gilfillan was an artist of some ability and his work provides a useful insight into Wanganui's colonial history.
+Matarawa, the Gilfillan family farm, about 1845.
+John Alexander Gilfillan was an artist of some ability and his work provides useful insights into Whanganui’s colonial history.

-Gilfillan, his wife, Mary, and their six children settled in Wanganui in late 1842.
-They secured an allotment of 110 acres in the Matarawa Valley near Wanganui and moved onto their farm near the end of 1845.
+Gilfillan, his wife Mary and their six children settled in Whanganui in late 1842.
+They secured an allotment of 110 acres (45 ha) in the Matarawa Valley, east of Whanganui, and moved onto their farm in late 1845.

 Community contributions